 Do Leaves Breathe?

-When we start to think about what pesticides and fertilizers are used on the trees that make our tea, what our tea is packaged in (single-use plastic, perhaps?) and where that brand new teapot will end up 100 years from now (a landfill most likely), we can have an incredible impact on the environment around us.
+When we begin to think critically about who makes our tea, how our tea is grown, and what our tea is packaged in, we can have an incredible impact on the environment around us.

-Our actions have consequences.
-The sooner we realize that, the sooner we can help reverse the horrific effects of our collective lifestyles.
+The sooner we realize that there are real consequences to where we spend our money and what we choose to support, the sooner we can help reverse the horrific effects of our collective lifestyles.
 Hopefully, then, the trees that grow our tea will continue to thrive, and we can keep drinking in good conscience.